adobecom/aem-milo-migrations/docs/bacom.md

 * In `tranform` / `transformDOM` importer functions you get a **JSDOM** version of the original document (not an issue but some CSS value are not computed + objects are not explorable in the web console)!

+* Only use existing Milo blocks (no code added to https://github.com/adobecom/bacom)

 ### Milo

 * Blocks Samples